-Applications for the next round of funding will open for submission on 2nd January 2023, and close on 31 January 2023.
-To apply please review the Grant Application guide below.
+Applications for the next round of funding will open for submission on 7th January 2024, and close on 6 February 2024.

-Maak Foundation is keen to support activities that advance our objectives in an effective way.
+Maak Foundation looks to support activities that advance our objectives in an effective way.
 However, we recognise that a limited amount of funds is available to distribute each year and so our current funding priorities are:

 Awarded grants must be used to cover the costs that are directly connected to carrying out the agreed funded activities in line with our objectives and as outlined in a successful application.